JSmith01/ai-image-converter/README.md

 * `convertCHWToI444`
 * `convertNV12TileToCHW`

-Potentially it'd be nice to have a basic ONNX wrapper to make usual and tiled inference.
+Potentially, it'd be nice to have a basic ONNX wrapper to make usual and tiled inference.